great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 ### 2. Connect to Metadata Stores on GCP

-The following sections will describe how you can take a basic local configuration of Great Expectations and connect it to Metadata stores on GCP.
+The following sections describe how you can take a basic local configuration of Great Expectations and connect it to Metadata stores on GCP.

-The full configuration used in this guide can be found in the [`great-expectations` repository](https://github.com/great-expectations/great_expectations/tests/integration/fixtures/gcp_deployment/) and is also linked at the bottom of this document
+The full configuration used in this guide can be found in the [`great-expectations` repository](https://github.com/great-expectations/great_expectations/tests/integration/fixtures/gcp_deployment/) and is also linked at the bottom of this document.

 #### Add Expectations Store
 By default, newly profiled Expectations are stored in JSON format in the `expectations/` subdirectory of your `great_expectations/` folder.
 A new Expectations Store can be configured by adding the following lines into your `great_expectations.yml` file, replacing the `project`, `bucket` and `prefix` with your information.